eckerson/spatula/README.md

 Object Caching
 --------------
-Any object found in either "/lib/com/model" or "/lib/com/service" will automatically be loaded into an appropriate ObjectFactory and cached in memory.
+Any subdirectory found in "/app/lib" containing objects will automatically be loaded into an appropriate ObjectFactory and cached in memory.
+The library is named after the subdirectory name.
+Any additional subdirectories are used as part of the object's classpath.
 How the object is loaded can be configured as an attribute on the component.

 * *scope*